Maclinz/Snippet-Master-Reboot/README.md

 ## Configuration

-1. Create a `.env` file in the root directory of your project.
+1. Create a `.env` file in the root directory of your project in server folder.
 2. Add the following environment variables to the `.env` file:

 PORT=8000